pandas-dev/pandas/CONTRIBUTING.md

 ---

 All contributions, bug reports, bug fixes, documentation improvments, enhancements and ideas are welcome.

+The Github "issues" tab contains some issues labels "Good as first PR", these are tasks which do not require deep knowledge of the package.
+Look those up if you're looking for a quick way to help out.

-Please try and follow these guidelines as best you can, this makes it easier for us to accept your contribution or address the issue you're having.
+Please try and follow these guidelines, as this makes it easier for us to accept your contribution or address the issue you're having.

 - When submitting a bug report:
   - Please include a short, self-contained python snippet.
   - Specify the pandas version used. (you can check `pandas.__version__`).
   - Explain what the expected behavior was, and what you saw instead.

 - When submitting a Pull Request
   - **Make sure the test suite passes**., and that means on python3 as well.
     You can use "test_fast.sh", or tox locally and/or enable Travis-CI on your fork.